-As a teenager in 2013, Logan O’Hoppe did a collection project in his hometown of Sayville, NY and brought the donated the equipment he received to PIFBS warehouse in Pennsylvania.
+As a teenager in 2013, Logan O’Hoppe did a collection project in his hometown of Sayville, NY and brought the donated equipment he received to the PIFBS warehouse in Pennsylvania.

 O’Hoppe was drafted by the Philadelphia Phillies five years later and is now a minor league catcher in the Phillies organization.
-O’Hoppe took the time to join our webcast and reflect back on his donation project as he prepared for the 2021 season.
+O’Hoppe took the time to join our webcast and reflect on his donation project as he prepared for the 2021 season.